DeMarcoLab/autolamella/docs/walkthrough_2.md

 To remove a lamella, click remove lamella and this will remove it from the experiment.
 The dropdown next to current lamella can be used to select a lamella individually and remove it or change its placement as necessary.
 Once satisfied with the placement, click save position to confirm its location.
 Additional lamellae can be added and saved in the same way.
 Once all the lamellae location have been saved, the process can continue to the next step.

+## Workflow

+The process now diverges based on which workflow is being used.

+### Default Workflow

+With lamellae chosen and position saved.
+The button labelled "Run Setup Autolamella" will be highlighted.
+Clicking this will begin the process of setting up the lamellae and confirming the position.
+To make any changes to the milling parameters, click on the milling tab.
+In the dropdown labelled milling stage, the specific aspect can be selected.
+The paraemters such as width and height can then be changed.